 Our heads of schools and training programme directors will monitor and evaluate the range of funded educational activities undertaken by trainees, to ensure that it is fit for purpose, providing quality and value for money.

-The principles for approving study budget-funded educational activities, available below, have been developed through consultation with trainees, their representative bodies, colleges, specialty advisory committees and faculties.
+An overview detailing the HEE-wide approach to study leave is available below.
+This guidance document has been developed through consultation with trainees, their representative bodies, colleges, specialty advisory committees and faculties.

-Public health, dental and practice based GP trainees are outside the scope of the new arrangement.
+Public health trainees are outside the scope of the new arrangement.

 We have agreed to closely monitor use of the resources to ensure value for money and equity.
-We plan to publish a formal annual report for the 2018/19 financial year in summer 2019.
+We plan to publish a formal annual report for the 2018/19 financial year in 2019/20.